namoray/vision-workers/generic_docs/troubleshooting.md

 sudo systemctl restart docker
 ```

-if that still doesnt't work run this:
+if that still doesn't work run this:

 - If you're using conda, check conda is activated.
 Else;